vijilAI/docs/source/dome/guards/moderation.md

 ## Llama Guard (`moderation-llamaguard`)

 Meta’s Llamaguard 2 model for content moderation.
 Currently supported via an API call to the hosted LLM on OctoAI.
+Please ensure the `OCTO_API_KEY` is set before using this detection method.

 **Parameters** (we _do not_ recommend changing them)